pa2si/tortuga/README.md

-v 0.11.1
+v 0.11.2

 What's new:

-html lang is now dynamic
+- favicon now excluded in middleware and displayed correctly
+- fb logo now in event Modal

 Done: